Momentum exchange tether

 A momentum exchange tether is a kind of space tether that could theoretically be used as a launch system, or to change spacecraft orbits.
 Momentum exchange tethers create a centripetal force on the end-masses of the system causing the object to experience the pseudo-force known as centrifugal force.
 While the tether system rotates, the objects on either end of the tether will experience continuous acceleration; the magnitude of the acceleration depends on the length of the tether and the rotation rate.
 Momentum exchange occurs when an end body is released during the rotation.
-The transfer of momentum to the released object will cause the rotating tether to lose energy, and thus lose velocity and altitude.
+The transfer of momentum to the released object will cause the rotating tether to lose energy, and thus, velocity and altitude.
 However, using electrodynamic tether thrusting, or ion propulsion the system can then re-boost itself with little or no expenditure of consumable reaction mass.

 A non-rotating tether is a rotating tether that rotates exactly once per orbit so that it always has a vertical orientation relative to the parent body.
 A spacecraft arriving at the lower end of this tether, or departing from the upper end, will take momentum from the tether, while a spacecraft departing from the lower end of the tether, or arriving at the upper end, will add momentum to the tether.

 In some cases, momentum exchange systems are intended to run as balanced transportation schemes where an arriving spacecraft or payload is exchanged with one leaving with the same speed and mass, and then no net change in momentum or angular momentum occurs.